 23 During that long period, the king of Egypt died.
 The Israelites groaned in their slavery and cried out, and their cry for help because of their slavery went up to God.
 24 God heard their groaning and he remembered his covenant with Abraham, with Isaac and with Jacob.
 25 So God looked on the Israelites and was concerned about them.

 God hears and acts.
 And his action came through helping Moses find his “Why?” or his “Purpose.”
-God appears to Moses at the burning bush, most of you are familiar with this part of the story.
+God appears to Moses at the burning bush; most of you are familiar with this part of the story.
 But sometimes we forget to actually read the story because we are so caught up, as Moses was, with the craziness of a bush that doesn’t burn.
 Let’s read what God says to Moses.

 Read Exodus 3:7-10